ababic/wagtailpurge/README.md

     def process(self) -> None:
         """
-        Handle this monkey purge request.
-No value needs to be returned, and any exceptions raised here will be logged automatically.
+        Implemenst 'handling' for this request.
+The method doesn't need to return anything, and any exceptions raised here will be logged automatically.
         """
         purge_naughty_monkey(self.name, self.category)